Jai Singh of Alwar

-He was educated in the prestigious Mayo College, Ajmer, in which his late father was the first to take admission.
-He was highly regarded an absolute Indian English orator and scholar.
+He was educated in Mayo College, Ajmer, in which his father was the first to take admission.
+He was highly regarded an Indian English orator and scholar.
 He assisted the farming community with the construction of a number of bunds (irrigation dams).

 Imperial Service

 Sir Jai Singh took pride in his State's infantry regiments and had them sent to China during the anti-Christian uprising in China and in the following relief operations.
 Alwar Lancers units served in the First World War.
 Recognising his services, he was appointed a Knight Grand Commander of the Order of the Indian Empire (GCIE) by the British in 1919.

 He features in the oil on canvas painting by Douglas Chandor, Prime Ministers of the Imperial Conference (October 1923).